090zeeshan/ecommerce-demo/README.md

 This is a demo ecommerce application.
 It demonstrates the usage of:

-- Typescript
-- RTK Query
+- RTK Query for api calls
+- Redux for state management
-- Custom Theme Implementation
+- Custom theme implementation
 - Bottom Tabs Navigation
 - MVVM architecture pattern
+- Unit testing for business logic using react-native-testing-library

 # Getting Started